 - Donald Fisher founded Gap when he was 41

-It’s a strangely unconvincing list for me, because we only know about them because they were successful according to a fairly arbitrary definition.
+It’s a strangely unconvincing list for me; we only know about them because they were successful according to a fairly arbitrary definition.
 Who knows what their personal lives, or their self-perception, were like, before or after they were objectively successful.
 Who knows what anyone’s story was, really.
 I don’t have to “succeed” in anyone else’s definition, only in my own.
-I think I can be good at only two things at a time, so if I want to be a good writer, I have to choose to be a good mother or a good wife, but not all three.